Marius20278/Traffic-Light-State-diagram/README.md

 # Gishushu Traffic Lights State Machine
 # Overview

 This project models the behavior of a traffic light system as a state machine.
-It uses PlantUML to create a visual state diagram that simulates the different states of a traffic light, including normal operation, pedestrian signals, emergency flashing mode, and maintenance mode.
+It uses Drawio to create a visual state diagram that simulates the different states of a traffic light, including normal operation, pedestrian signals, emergency flashing mode, and maintenance mode.

 # Features